tesmojones/smart-todo/README.md

   - "Don't forget to meal prep for the week"
 - **How it works**: Analyzes past task creation patterns, completion rates, and timing

-### 4. Voice Recognition for Hands-Free Input
-- **What it does**: Add tasks using voice commands
-- **Benefits**:
-  - Enhanced accessibility
-  - Perfect for mobile use
-  - Hands-free operation
-- **How it works**: Converts speech to text, then processes through NLP pipeline

 ## 🛠️ Technology Stack

 ### Frontend
 - **React 18** - Modern UI framework
-- **React Speech Recognition** - Voice input capabilities

 - **Lucide React** - Beautiful icons
 - **Date-fns** - Date manipulation
 - **Framer Motion** - Smooth animations